Understanding the Side Effects of Depression and the Role of Treatment

 Depression is a mood disorder, which means it inherently impacts one’s emotional state.
 At its most basic level, depression can be thought of as enduring unhappiness, stripping one of joy and hope.
 However, as Tim Lott writes for The Guardian, “Depression is actually much more complex, nuanced, and dark than unhappiness—more like an implosion of self.”

-Indeed, depression can cause a host of emotional phenomena antithetical to who a person was prior to the emergence of the illness, including irritability, anxiety, anger, and guilt, emotions that often become so overwhelming that they begin to inform every single thought and action.
+The emotional effects of depression including irritability, anxiety, anger, and guilt.
+Emotions that often become so overwhelming that they begin to inform every single thought and action.
 For some, depression can even lead to the absence of emotions altogether, causing sufferers to enter into a kind of emotional catatonia, numb to the world around them.

 Depression isn’t only an illness of mood; it can also profoundly affect cognition.
-These effects can include deterioration of memory, impaired concentration, loss or hindering of decision-making ability, and difficulty processing visual and auditory information.
-As a study published in The Canadian Journal of Psychiatry notes,
+The cognitive effects of depression can include deterioration of memory, impaired concentration, loss or hindering of decision-making ability, and difficulty processing visual and auditory information.

-Deficits on neuropsychological testing are well demonstrated in people with major depressive disorder, with many studies and meta-analyses showing moderate effect sizes in neurocognitive domains of processing speed, attention, executive function, learning and memory.
+Deficits on neuropsychological testing are well demonstrated in people with major depressive disorder, with many studies showing moderate effect sizes in neurocognitive domains of processing speed, attention, executive function, learning and memory.

 Though depression is a psychological illness, its effects are not confined to the mind.
-In fact, depression can cause a host of physical dysfunctions, including sleep disturbances, fatigue, appetite changes, chronic pain, and gastrointestinal problems.
+The physical effects of depression include sleep disturbances, fatigue, appetite changes, chronic pain, and gastrointestinal problems.
 Some people also experience a deep disconnection from their own bodies and diminished control over their corporeal selves.
-“I start to stumble when I walk, or become unable to walk in a straight line.
-I am more clumsy and accident-prone,” Lott writes.
-“In depression you become, in your head, two-dimensional—like a drawing rather than a living, breathing creature.”
+Stumbling when walking, becoming unable to walk in a straight line, or being more clumsy and accident-prone are common.

 However, the relationship between physical symptoms, particularly pain, and depression are not simply a case of cause and effect.
 Depression itself may not cause physical pain, but the same neurological processes that cause depression can.
 Additionally, treatments that only target emotional symptoms without addressing physical symptoms are considered incomplete, as residual physical symptoms significantly increase the likelihood of relapse.

 Of course, the emotional, cognitive, and physical symptoms of depression don’t simply exist in isolation.
 Rather, they often coalesce to produce significant functional disturbances.
+The functional effects of depression include inability to concentrate, memory impairment, and insomnia.
 As Yedidya Erque writes in a moving essay about his first year of college,

 I could not focus on schoolwork; I could not sleep properly; I would weep for no reason and felt completely isolated from friends and family.
 My schoolwork suffered because my concentration was shot; I would stare at a single page for a long time without understanding what I was reading and I was unable to remember even the titles of the books I had read only the day before.